varmd/wayward/README.md

-# wayward - fast shell for wayland and weston
+# wayward - fast desktop shell for wayland and weston

 ----
 ## Screenshot